Shrimp and Cholesterol: a Good Combination?

 Although shrimp will ultimately positively influence your cholesterol, it is certainly not the only food that can achieve this.
 If you want to work seriously on your cholesterol, you should make the most complete list of foods that are good for your cholesterol.

-These foods can then fit into your daily diet.
+These foods can then be fitted into your daily diet.